paulhibbitts/published-markdown-files/leap-into-open-publishing-guide.md

 ```

 ### Hints Along the Way
-Watch Discord for progressive hints if you get stuck!
+Watch Discord for hints if you get stuck!

+### Share Your Result!
+Post your Docsify-This URL in Discord and share your style guesses!

 ---